Sadia Nazer, Saiqa Andleeb*, Shaukat Ali, Nazia Gulzar, Tariq Iqbal, Muhammad A.R. Khan and Abida Raza Pages 206 - 218 ( 13 )

 Conclusion: It was concluded that green synthesis is an innovative technology in which natural products are conjugated with metallic particles and are used against infectious pathogens.
 The current research showed the significant use of green nanoparticles against etiological agents.

 Ajuga bracteosa, antibacterial effect, crystal violet assay, synergistic effect, nanoparticles, nanotechnology, minimum inhibitory concentration, phytochemical screening, TLC-Bioautography, TLC-Spot screening.

-Microbial Biotechnology Laboratory, Department of Zoology, University of Azad Jammu and Kashmir, Muzaffarabad, 13100, Microbial Biotechnology Laboratory, Department of Zoology, University of Azad Jammu and Kashmir, Muzaffarabad, 13100, Department of Zoology, Government College University, Lahore, Microbial Biotechnology Laboratory, Department of Zoology, University of Azad Jammu and Kashmir, Muzaffarabad, 13100, Department of Physics, University of Azad Jammu and Kashmir, Muzaffarabad, 13100, Department of Physics, University of Azad Jammu and Kashmir, Muzaffarabad, 13100, National Institute for Lasers and Optronics (NILOP), Pakistan Atomic Energy Commission, Islamabad
+Microbial Biotechnology Laboratory, Department of Zoology, University of Azad Jammu and Kashmir, Muzaffarabad, 13100, Microbial Biotechnology Laboratory, Department of Zoology, University of Azad Jammu and Kashmir, Muzaffarabad, 13100, Department of Zoology, GC University, Lahore, Microbial Biotechnology Laboratory, Department of Zoology, University of Azad Jammu and Kashmir, Muzaffarabad, 13100, Department of Physics, University of Azad Jammu and Kashmir, Muzaffarabad, 13100, Department of Physics, University of Azad Jammu and Kashmir, Muzaffarabad, 13100, National Institute for Lasers and Optronics (NILOP), Pakistan Atomic Energy Commission, Islamabad